 - The LifeBox now allows you to add videos and other file types alongside your existing photos.

 - There’s a new search facility in the Find Help Now section which allows you to search for resources, helping you find exactly what you need.

 - You can now share your Safety Plan, Wellness Plan, and Reasons for Living with family, friends, or anyone that may be supporting you.

 - Quick access to UK national crisis support helplines.

-- Quick access to local crisis services in Sussex and several other regions of the UK.
+- Quick access to local crisis services across of the UK.

-- A mini-safety plan that can be filled out by a person considering suicide.
+- A safety plan that can be filled out by a person considering suicide.